 These gadgets have embedded smart sensors that allow for measuring and monitoring vital physical parameters like heart rate, blood pressure, or body temperature.
 Of course, this information and more can also be gathered by other medical IoT devices like hearables or ingestibles.
 However, it’s the wearable health technology that remains the most popular so far.

 Contrary to the first thought that comes to mind, wearables encompass way more than just fitness trackers.
-They are usually small enough to be attached to a wrist or penny-size patch but smart enough to help manage chronic conditions and prevent serious illness.
+They are usually small enough to be attached to a wrist or penny-sized patch but innovative enough to help manage chronic conditions and prevent serious illness.

 Explore the Use of the Internet of Things in Healthcare